8 ArchR workflow and different weight methods

 ## retrieving motif information from ArchR project

-We calculate cluster-specific p-values if users supply cluster labels.
-This is useful if we are interested in cluster-specific networks.
+We will use pruneRegulon function to restict the downstream analysis to more reliable GRN connections.
 The pruned regulons can then be used to visualize differential networks for transcription factors of interest.
-See section on differential networks.
+See section @ref(diff_network) to learn more on the differential networks.

-First, we visualize the AR expression and show that enzalutamide does not decrease AR expression.
+Before we calculate AR activity, we will first visualize its expression and show that enzalutamide does not decrease AR expression.

 library(epiregulon.extra)